 Charges, Trial, and Sentencing

 Tahbaz and his fellow prisoners were initially accused of espionage.
 However, in October 2018, nine months after their arrest, Tahbaz and three others were formally charged with “sowing corruption on earth”—a crime that carries the death penalty.
-The regime refused to provide any evidence of wrongdoing to the defendants’ attorneys before trial and did not allow the accused to see the full indictments and evidence before they were convicted and sentenced.
+The regime refused to provide any evidence of wrongdoing to the defendants’ attorneys before trial and did not allow the accused to see the full indictments and evidence before being convicted and sentenced.

 The environmentalists’ trial began in January of 2019 in Branch 15 of the Revolutionary Court in Tehran.
 Prosecutors reportedly relied mostly on confessions extracted by torture and later retracted.
 The presiding judge was Abolghassem Salavati, nicknamed “the Hanging Judge” or “the Judge of Death” for imposing harsh sentences, including capital punishment, in political cases.
 Salavati refused to let the defendants choose any lawyers except those on a judiciary-approved list.

 The trial was suspended in March of 2019 before the Iranian new year.
 In May, a committee comprised of the intelligence, interior, and justice ministers and the president’s legal deputy examined the environmentalists’ case and stated that there was no evidence of espionage.
 Several senior Iranian government officials also urged that the prisoners be released.